jherb28/B490_aug31/README.md

-# B490_aug31
+# Bio 490S
-This is the Lab Intro
+Repository for Class